 Environmental Science Programs

 The Environmental Science program at Northern New Mexico College bridges education in traditional practices in agriculture and forestry to modern day environmental monitoring procedures.
-Course work ranges from wildlife and range science to ecotoxicology and radiation protection.
+Course work ranges from wildlife and range science to ecotoxicology.

 Our students gain hands-on experiences in areas from research with the on-campus Sostenga farm, forestry experiments at the wildfire ecology research lab in El Rito, environmental monitoring in the Valles Caldera, and sampling of local waterways relating to Stream Ecology.

 The environmental sciences programs at Northern New Mexico College provides students with a strong background for graduate school and to compete for positions with federal, state, and local land management agencies, Los Alamos National Laboratories, and within private industry.

 Northern New Mexico's Bachelor’s of Science in Environmental Science is offered with optional concentrations in Natural Resource Management or Environmental Monitoring